MrEliptik/HandPose/README.md

 With 4 workers, I achieved 25fps on a intel i5-8300H running @4Ghz.

+## Troubleshoot

+### Tensorflow 2

+If using Tensorflow 2, replace `import tensorflow as tf` with `import tensorflow.compat.v1 as tf` and add `tf.disable_v2_behavior()
+` at the beginning of the script.

+### Adding a pose: video codec

+When trying to add a pose with *AddPose.py*, if the video is not being written, try to change the codec from XVID to MJPG in a .mp4 container.

+Replace:

+    fourcc = cv2.VideoWriter_fourcc(*'XVID')

+With

+    fourcc = cv2.VideoWriter_fourcc('M','J','P','G')

+with '.mp4' as the extension.

 ## TODO
 - ⌛ Improve hand detection of the SSD
 - ✔ ~~Add instructions for garbage pose~~